Dacarbazine (DTIC, DTIC-Dome®)

 How to Take Dacarbazine

-Dacarbazine is given through intravenous (IV, into a vein) infusion, over a period of 30-60 minutes.
+Dacarbazine is given through intravenous (IV, into a vein) infusion.
 The dosage and schedule is determined by the person's size, type of cancer, and treatment regimen.
 It can be given alone or with other medications.

 Possible Side Effects

 There are a number of things you can do to manage the side effects of dacarbazine.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)